-Power of Attorney: Someone to handle your finances, just in case
+Durable power of attorney: Someone to handle finances, just in case

-During the course of an illness, it may become difficult to get to the bank, file taxes, go to the assessor’s office, or balance the checkbook.
-Yet to protect you, most financial institutions will not discuss your finances with anyone who is not listed on your account.
-These circumstances can become a significant problem if you become homebound or bedridden.
-To alleviate this quandary, consider choosing a trustworthy person to be your “durable power of attorney.”
-Once you have made your choice, legally all you need to do is fill out a durable power of attorney form available at any stationary store.
-Be sure to find out if it must be notarized to be valid.
+During the course of an illness or hospitalization, it may become difficult to get to the bank, file taxes, go to the assessor’s office, or balance the checkbook.
+Yet to protect their customers, most financial institutions will not discuss finances with anyone who is not listed on the account.
+This can become a significant problem if the customer becomes homebound or bedridden.
+Or if they have dementia.

 Wills and living trusts: In the event of your death